natcap/invest.users-guide/source/coastal_protection.rst

 aligncenter
 figwidth500px

 a) Sediment size [mm]:  This information is needed to know if you have a sandy system or not.
 If you do, then we can help you estimate the possible height of a dune in your backshore if you don’t know it.
 We can also create a hypothetical beach profile for you if you don’t have any bathymetric information for your site.
 Finally, this is an opportunity for you to get more familiar with the characteristics of your site.
-For you convenience, in case you do not have that information, or cannot visit your site, we provide you with a copy of the Unified Soil Classification (from Dean and Dalrymple, 2001, p.
-Xxx), as well as a sediment identification card (W.F.
+For you convenience, in case you do not have that information, or cannot visit your site, we provide you with a copy of the Unified Soil Classification (from Dean and Dalrymple, 2002, Ch.
+2), as well as a sediment identification card (W.F.
 McCollough, 1984)xx showing what the different sediment classes look like.

 .. figure:: ./coastal_protection_images/SoilClassification.png
    :align: center